Don't be fooled: These quick tests separate pyrite from real gold.

 D) Sectility: Small particles of gold can be cut with a sharp pocket knife.
 Small particles of pyrite cannot be cut.

-Other Minerals That Can Fool You!
+Other Minerals Can Fool You!

-Chalcopyrite and small pieces of biotite mica can fool you.
+Chalcopyrite and small pieces of biotite or phlogopite mica can fool you.
 Chalcopyrite (a copper iron sulfide) has very similar properties to pyrite.
 It has a lower hardness than pyrite (3.5 to 4) and a lower specific gravity than pyrite (4.1 to 4.3), but the same tests can separate chalcopyrite from gold.
 Chalcopyrite also has a greenish black streak.

 Pyrrhotite is an iron sulfide mineral with a chemical composition of Fe(x-1)S. It has a high specific gravity, often has a brassy color, and a distinctly metallic luster.
 It is easy to separate pyrite and pyrrhotite because pyrrhotite is magnetic, is much softer, and if you can see crystals they will be a very different shape.